-Between January and December 2020, there have been considerable increases in the claimant count across the country.
-The graph shows that this rise has been considerable in Pendle albeit at a higher rate than benchmark areas, but lower than nationally.
+Between January and June 2020, there have been considerable increases in the claimant count across the country.
+The graph shows that this rise has been considerable in Pendle albeit at a lower rate than benchmark areas.

 At the start of 2020, Pendle saw 36 out of 1,000 working age residents claiming out of work income support, this was more than the national level (29 people per 1,000).
 Both Pendle and England's position has deteriorated as the employment impacts of Covid-19 have materialised, with Pendle still having a greater number of claimants per 1,000 working age residents than the national rate.